 You can find more information in the NGINX documentation.
 Aside from that, everything else stays the same.

 Be aware that your website likely consists of more than what is located on your own server.
 Most modern websites use at least some external assets, such as custom fonts, jQuery, or web analytics.
-You might also be using a Content Deliver Network (CDN) to deliver some files to your visitors.
+You might also be using a Content Delivery Network (CDN) to provide some files to your visitors.

 To have your site load as fast as possible (and avoid getting a warning that it lacks Gzip compression), make sure that these assets are also compressed.
 You can check this with the same tools mentioned above, by inputting the URL where your external assets are located.

-That way, you can make sure that your WordPress site is not a mixed bag when it comes to compression.
-By the way, reducing server requests of any kind to a minimum is another great way to make your site faster.
+That way, your WordPress site is not a mixed bag when it comes to compression.
+By the way, here are a few additional ways to speed up your WordPress website:

-Never underestimate how much your site’s load speed can affect its popularity among visitors and search engines.
-Page loading speed is a sign of quality and smart website owners do their best to make their WordPress websites as fast as possible.
+Never underestimate how much site speed can affect your site’s popularity among visitors and search engines.
+How fast your pages load is a sign of quality and smart website owners do their best to make their WordPress websites as fast as possible.

-Yet, Gzip compression is a simple but effective tool that can make a huge difference.
+Gzip compression is a simple but effective tool that can make a huge difference in this area.
 It is also easy to implement so there is no excuse not to take advantage of it.
-Your visitors and Google will both thank you.
+Hopefully, this guide helped you do just that.
+Now it’s time to move on to all the other ways you can improve your site’s performance.

 Have you enabled Gzip for your website?
 How did you do it?
 Any thoughts or additional tips?
 Please tell us about it in the comment section!